florianeckerstorfer/console-import-standard/README.md

 ```

 The sample classes provided in this project reside in the `Acme\DemoImport` namespace.
 However, since this project uses
-[PSR-4](http://www.php-fig.org/psr/psr-4/) they are placed directly in the `src/` directory.
+[PSR-4](http://www.php-fig.org/psr/psr-4/) I can place the classes directly in the `src/` directory.
 Currently only the
 `Command` directory contains a file and you should open it and change the namespace according to your needs.
 You
  also have to adapt the namespace in `composer.json` in the `autoload.psr-4` option.